Growing up in northern Ohio, I learned to recognize the change of season by looking at the trees.

 Just look to the grasses, they are our signpost distinguishing winter from spring, spring from summer and summer from fall.

-Cordgrass, or more appropriately Spartina Alterniflora, is a freshwater perennial grass that blankets the edges of saltwater creeks, rivers and sounds, all along the Eastern seaboard.
-Beaufort County has the most salt marsh of any county in the state and South Carolina has the most salt marsh of any state in the country.
+Cordgrass, or more appropriately Spartina Alterniflora, is a freshwater perennial grass.
+It blankets the edges of saltwater creeks, rivers and sounds, all along the Eastern seaboard.
+Beaufort County has the most salt marsh of any county in the state.
+South Carolina has the most salt marsh of any state in the country.

-In a tide-dependent process of one-step-forward, two-steps-back, the wracks will move out of the creeks, into the rivers and sound, around to the ocean and wash upon the shoreline.
+In a tide-dependent process of one-step-forward, two-steps-back, the wracks will move out of the creeks.
+They flow into the rivers and sound, around to the ocean and wash upon the shoreline.
 This is a critically important part of the circle of life for the cordgrass and our Island.

 Once on our beaches, these wracks of cordgrass form the foundation for our dune system, as well as providing rich nutrients for plants and animals that inhabit the ocean side of Hilton Head.